 Hiroshima University: Providing teachers for "Phoenix Leader Education Program for Renaissance from Radiation Disaster" and other undergraduate/postgraduate programs.

-Kurume University: Exchange of human resources for statistical methodology and providing teachers for postgraduate programs.
+- Kurume University: Exchange of human resources for statistical methodology and providing teachers for postgraduate programs. - International and domestic academic societies for radiology and epidemiology: Invited lectures and papers for review of epidemiological activities in ABCC-RERF.